Updated February 3, 2023

 Now I’ve heard the navy seals talk about discipline, and the CEOs who swear that getting up at 4:00 am is the secret to their success.
 I’ve done all this.

 But I’ve also listened to Ariana Huffington and her sleep revolution.
 Sleep is vital.
 So I’d encourage you, in building your morning routine, to give yourself the permission to press snooze every now and then.
 Or, just turn the alarm off.

-But sometimes.
 That extra hour of sleep might do more for you than 15 minutes of meditation at this point.

 Since having Seasonal Affective Disorder, I’ve been on the lookout for ways to combat it.
 Exercise is a big one, but I’ve also been interested in the effect of light therapy.

 Light therapy isn’t a perfect science, and may not work for everyone, but I’ve found that it’s helped me a bit–especially when integrated with a bigger morning routine.

 I usually do some writing at the end of my morning routine, and I’ll have on a light therapy box while doing it.
 I honestly can’t say that it’s “cured” my SAD, but it might help a little.
 If nothing else, I find sitting by the glow really cozy in the winter.
 (I have a Verilux lightbox that I’m really happy with… I also use it to light videos sometimes :D).